Treating Breast Cancer as a Chronic Disease

 I still treat patients with chemotherapy, but in lower doses and with fewer side effects.
 Some forms of breast cancer respond to drugs that block estrogen and other hormones.
 These estrogen blockers have even fewer side effects than low-dose chemotherapy.
 About 20 percent of metastatic breast cancers respond to a drug called Herceptin, which works by blocking a gene associated with certain forms of cancer.

 The textbooks still say that women with metastatic breast cancer have a life expectancy of between two and five years.
 But I have many patients who have been living with metastatic cancer for 20 years.
-And each year brings new treatments.
+And each year brings new breast cancer treatments.
 My own research focuses on breast cancers that are resistant to estrogen blockers and Herceptin.
 I’m also involved in research to help breast cancer survivors live fuller lives.
 Some women say that they don’t think as clearly after chemotherapy.
 They call it “chemo brain.”
 And many report general fatigue.
 I can help with these conditions, too.

 I am amazed by the strength and resilience of my patients.
 Women often ask me, “What would you do if you had this disease?”
 And I say, “Until I’m in your seat, I don’t know.”
 But I like to think that as their physician I can offer relief and the promise of a balanced life – even with cancer.